 Recruitment marketing provides a blueprint for employers to build and showcase their employer brand and enhance brand awareness.
 Just as it is important for businesses to elevate brand awareness for consumers, it is equally vital to promote the brand to prospective team members.
 This is why recruitment marketing strategies are created to reach and interest individuals who are actively searching for opportunities, as well as experienced talent who is currently employed.

 Why Does Recruitment Marketing Matter?

 Traditional recruiting tactics alone are no longer effective.
-Today’s job seekers are more interested in the culture and mission of the organization they will join than what’s offered for compensation and benefits.
+Today’s job seekers are just as interested in the culture and mission of the organization they will join–if not more so–than what’s offered for compensation and benefits.
 Salaries and benefits are relevant, of course, but in a competitive marketplace, it is becoming more important for organizations to implement and communicate a meaningful purpose.
-Simply put, candidates want to know why a company in business beyond the purpose of making money.
+Simply put, candidates want to know why a company is in business beyond the purpose of making money.

 Developing a Recruitment Marketing Strategy